MerryJerry27/Dungeon-Slitherer-JMM/README.md

 Extra Notes:

-Default move speed is every 0.1 seconds, default time invincible after taking damage is 2 seconds Apples grow you by 1, Bananas grow you by 3, Skeletons shrink you by 1 One-Ways allow you to move in the directions indicated
+A green snake means you are able to take damage, an orange snake means you just took damage and are invincible from it Default move speed is every 0.1 seconds, default time invincible after taking damage is 2 seconds Apples grow you by 1, Bananas grow you by 3, Skeletons shrink you by 1 One-Ways allow you to move in the directions indicated